Edinburgh and Glasgow Railway: E&GR authorised

-The Edinburgh and Glasgow Railway was authorised by Act of Parliament on 4 July 1838.
-The Bill had been in Committee for 37 days.
+The Edinburgh and Glasgow Railway was authorised by the Edinburgh and Glasgow Railway Act 1838 (1 & 2 Vict. c. lviii) on 4 July.
+The bill had been in committee for 37 days.

 The first contract was let in late 1838, to William Aiton and his company.
 Bad weather delayed the progress of the work but on New Years Day 1842 the public were invited to walk through the tunnel at Glasgow Queen Street.
 Policeman were stationed to prevent the entrance of disorderly persons.
 The tunnel was whitewashed and gas lit, and the proceeds went to the Paisley Relief Fund and workmen injured on the railway.

 The Glasgow terminal was designed by James Carswell.